yashwantGowla/awesome-android/README.md

 ## Browsers

 - [Bromite](https://www.bromite.org/) - Based on Chromium; built-in adblocking; enhanced privacy; degoogled.
+- [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox&hl=en_US&gl=US) - The official release of Firefox for Android.
 - [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/) - Browser based on the latest Firefox release; removed any proprietary bits of the standard Firefox for Android - NOTE: There might still be some binaries left and the app (or some builds) might get removed or re-pushed anytime.
 - [Firefox Focus](https://support.mozilla.org/en-US/kb/focus) - Privacy-oriented browser with tracking protection and content blocking.
 - [Firefox Klar](https://support.mozilla.org/en-US/kb/what-firefox-klar-android) - Privacy-oriented browser with tracking protection and content blocking; for the German market.
 - [Iceraven Browser](https://github.com/fork-maintainers/iceraven-browser) - Iceraven Browser is a web browser for Android, based on Mozilla's Fenix version of Firefox, GeckoView and Mozilla Android Components with more features, and the removal of proprietary blobs.
-- [Privacy Browser](https://www.stoutner.com/privacy-browser/) - Minimal browser focused for privacy.
-- [SmartCookieWeb](https://github.com/CookieJarApps/SmartCookieWeb) - A Secure, Free and Open Source WebView-based web browser for Android.
-A fork of Lightning Browser.
 - [Tor Browser](https://torproject.org) - Tor browser for Android, based on FireFox.
 - [Ungoogled Chromium Android](https://uc.droidware.info/) - It is the Android version of Ungoogle-Chromium.
 A lightweight approach to removing Google web service dependency.